War Machine (2017 film): Production

+Development

 On April 27, 2012, it was announced that New Regency and Plan B Entertainment had acquired the film adaptation rights to the 2011 best seller non-fiction book The Operators by Michael Hastings.
 On April 14, 2014, David Michôd was hired to write and direct the film based on the war in Afghanistan.
 Brad Pitt was attached to star as General Stanley McChrystal and produce the film along with his Plan B partners Dede Gardner and Jeremy Kleiner, while the film would be financed by New Regency and RatPac Entertainment.

 On June 8, 2015, Netflix acquired the distribution rights to the film which was re-titled War Machine, while Ian Bryce also came on board to produce the film along with others.
 On June 17, The Hollywood Reporter revealed that there had been a budget issue between New Regency and RatPac with producers of Plan B, and thus Netflix had stepped in to buy the distribution rights for $60 million.

 On August 4, 2015, Emory Cohen was cast in the film to play a member of Gen. McChrystal's staff.
 On August 10, 2015, Topher Grace joined the film to play Gen. Stanley McChrystal's civilian press adviser.
 On August 11, 2015, John Magaro signed on to play Cory Burger, a special ops soldier and close advisor to General McMahon.
 On August 14, 2015, Scoot McNairy joined the cast of the film.
 On August 19, 2015, Anthony Michael Hall was added to the cast to play General Hank Pulver, loosely based on General Mike Flynn.
 On August 20, 2015, LaKeith Stanfield signed on to the film.
 The same day, Will Poulter also joined the cast for an unspecified role.
 On August 25, Anthony Hayes joined the film.
 On October 23, 2015, TheWrap revealed that RJ Cyler had also joined the film.